absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 ### Arguments

-A command can be useful to perform generic actions, but are way more powerful when accepting arguments, such as `parameters`, `options` and `flags`.
+A command can be useful to perform generic actions but are way more powerful when accepting arguments, such as `parameters`, `options` and `flags`.

 > A **parameter** is a value that follows the command, without the `--` prefix, such as `name:command parameter`.
 >